 The output of Alabama’s auto industry is a powerful driver of economic growth for the state.
-Vehicles have become Alabama’s No. 1 export, with shipments to more than 75 nations around the world every year.
-In 2015, exports of Alabama-made vehicles and parts topped a record $8.2 billion, led by shipments to China and Canada.
+Vehicles have become Alabama’s No. 1 export, with shipments to over 70 nations around the world every year.
+In 2021, exports of Alabama-made vehicles and parts topped $8.5 billion, led by shipments to Germany, China and Canada.

-- More than 1 million cars and light trucks produced in 2015
+- Annual production capacity topping 1.3 million cars and light trucks

 - More than 150 Tier 1 and 2 automotive suppliers in the state

-- Toyota, Honda, and Hyundai produced 1.7 million automotive engines in 2015
+- Toyota, Honda, and Hyundai produce over 1.5 million automotive engines annually

-- Exports of Alabama-made vehicles and parts totaled $8.2 billion in 2015
+- Exports of Alabama-made vehicles and parts exceeded $8.5 billion in 2021

-- Alabama produced 11 passenger vehicle models in 2016
+- Alabama produces 15 different passenger vehicle models

 - Transportation equipment is Alabama’s No. 1 export category

 - Alabama is the No. 4 auto exporting state